-The International Energy Agency said that it expects the fall in oil demand this year to be the largest in history, but believes there are signs the market could reach "a more stable footing" over the coming months.
+The International Energy Agency said that it expects the fall in oil demand this year to be the largest in history, but in history, the IEA said, with the debelieves there are signs the market could reach "a more stable footing" over the coming months.
+International benchmark Brent crude futures traded at \$40.53 on Tuesdav afternoon, more than 2% higher, while U.S. West Texas Intermediate futures stood at \$37.81, up around 1.8%.

-It means the expected drop in oil demand this year amounts to the largest in history, the IEA said, with the demand rise in 2021 forecast to be the largest one-year jump ever recorded "as activity begins to return to normal"

-International benchmark Brent crude futures traded at \$40.53 on Tuesday afternoon, more than 2% higher, while U.S. West Texas Intermediate futures stood at \$37.81, up around 1.8%.

 Oil prices have tumbled around 40% year-to-date, as lockdown measures designed to slow the spread of the coronavirus created an unparalleled demand shock in energy markets.
 The IEA said oil demand in the second quarter, which saw the greatest impact from lockdown measures, was 17.8 million barrels per day lower when compared to the same period last year.
 That level of demand reduction was slightly less than the group had previously expected, although still unprecedented.